Agency Coordination

 - A committee to guide the technical elements of the planning process.
 This is often referred to as the Technical Advisory Committee.

-- A committee to guide the nontechnical elements of the planning process.
+- A committee to guide the non-technical elements of the planning process.
 This is often referred to as a Public Advisory Committee or Project Advisory Committee.

-- These nontechnical committees focus on policies and outcomes of the technical analyses and provide valuable insight into community priorities.
+- These non-technical committees focus on policies and outcomes of the technical analyses and provide valuable insight into community priorities.

-- Nontechnical committee members are typically identified and appointed by the city/county and include members of the public such as: residents, property owners, business owners, renters, representatives from underserved populations, community-based organizations, advocacy groups, civic institutions, community centers, and senior centers.
+- Non-technical committee members are typically identified and appointed by the city/county and include members of the public such as residents, property owners, business owners, renters, representatives from underserved populations, community-based organizations, advocacy groups, civic institutions, community centers, and senior centers.
 As with Technical Advisory Committees, it can also be helpful to include a liaison from the planning commission or council/commission/court.

-- A project-specific charter that formally identifies roles, responsibilities, expectations, and procedures for attending meetings and providing feedback.
+- A project-specific charter that formally identifies participant roles, responsibilities, expectations, and procedures for attending meetings and providing feedback.

 Could